Niagara Falls International Airport: Airlines

 American Airlines served Niagara Falls until 1956.
-From 1982 to 1984, Air Niagara, a post-Deregulation airline flew to Newark Airport with Boeing 727-100 jetliners.
-Empire Airlines also served the airport during the mid-1980's, flying to Syracuse, Long Island, Utica, Elmira, and Boston using both the Fokker F28 Fellowship and Fairchild Swearingen Metroliner.
+From 1982 to 1984, Air Niagara, a post-deregulation airline, flew to Newark Airport (EWR) and Kennedy Airport (JFK) with Boeing 727-100 jetliners.
+Empire Airlines also served the airport during the mid-1980's, flying to Syracuse, Long Island, Utica, Elmira, and Boston using both the Fokker F28 Fellowship jets and Fairchild Swearingen Metroliner commuter propjets.
 Kiwi International Air Lines briefly served the airport in 1998 with nonstop Boeing 727-200 jet service to Newark Airport (EWR).

-In March 2007, Direct Air began flying to Myrtle Beach; Direct Air began flights to Palm Beach International Airport in November 2010.
+In March 2007, Direct Air initiated nonstop jet service to Myrtle Beach; Direct Air began jet flights to Palm Beach International Airport in November 2010.
 Direct Air's flights to Lakeland Linder International Airport in Lakeland, Florida, started in 2011.
-Direct Air's service at Niagara Falls International Airport ended on March 12, 2012.
+All Direct Air service at Niagara Falls International Airport ended on March 12, 2012.

 In September 2009, a new terminal complex was completed.

-Allegiant Airlines began service in December 2009.
+Allegiant Airlines began jet service in December 2009.
 They currently serve Punta Gorda (FL), Orlando-Sanford, and St. Petersburg-Clearwater.

-In December 2010, Vision Airlines began service to Fort Lauderdale–Hollywood International Airport.
+In December 2010, Vision Airlines began jet service on behalf of People Express Airlines (2010s) to Fort Lauderdale–Hollywood International Airport.
 According to a USA Today news article dated September 26, 2014, Vision Airlines d/b/a People Express no longer operates any scheduled passenger service.

-In January 2011, Spirit Airlines started flights from Niagara Falls International Airport.
+In January 2011, Spirit Airlines started jet flights from Niagara Falls International Airport.

-In the summer of 2020, due to the COVID-19 pandemic, Allegiant Airlines made the decision to cut the Savannah route.
-This should not have come as a shock seeing as from 2019 to 2020 this route only carried about 510 passengers.
+In the summer of 2020, due to the COVID-19 pandemic and low passenger numbers, Allegiant Airlines ended flights to Savannah.

 In October 2020, Spirit Airlines suspended all of their flights from Niagara Falls International Airport.
 In March 2020, Spirit suspended their flights to Fort Lauderdale.
 In April, seasonal service to Myrtle Beach began for the season as scheduled.
 This service was downgraded from the usual Airbus A320, to an Airbus A319.
 On June 14, service to Myrtle Beach was suspended and service to Fort Lauderdale began again.
 On June 20, flights to Fort Lauderdale were being operated direct instead of via Plattsburgh.
 On June 30, flights to Fort Lauderdale were suspended again.
 Flights to Myrtle Beach resumed on July 6.
 August 31 marked the day that Spirit suspended all flights and said they would be pulling out of the airport entirely in October.
-Flights to Fort Lauderdale resumed again for the final time in September on the A320/A320NEO.
+Flights to Fort Lauderdale resumed again for the final time in September on the A320/A320neo.
 After nine years of service, the final Spirit Airlines flight to Niagara Falls was on October 6.
 Spirit has not released any plans to return in the future.
 However, Spirit still has Niagara Falls listed as a destination on their website.

 Facilities

 The airport is in Class D airspace and has a FAA control tower.

-The airport covers 1067 acre and has three paved runways:
+The airport covers 1067 acre and has two paved runways: